CamDavidsonPilon/lifetimes/README.md

 #### How to use the `penalizer_coef`

 For small samples sizes, the parameters can get implausibly large, so by adding a positive `penalizer_coef` to the call to `fit`, we can control how large these parameters can be.
+In typical applications, penalizers on the order of 0.001 to 0.1 are effective.
 See this [blog article](https://dataorigami.net/blogs/napkin-folding/a-real-life-mistake-i-made-about-penalizer-terms) for more on the history of penalizers in lifetimes.

 #### Visualizing our Frequency/Recency Matrix